Like Docker? So do we!

 One of the quickest ways to get StackStorm running is using Docker.
 This page will show you the basics of how to use StackStorm with Docker.

-If you use Kubernetes, check the Kubernetes README for more information.
+If you use Kubernetes, check the StackStorm HA Cluster in Kubernetes - BETA for more information.

 docker-compose are properly installed, getting started is easy.

 First, clone the

 You may want to change some variables as necessary.
 The defaults should be okay.
 Below is the complete list of available options that can be used to customize your containers:

 Tag at the end of the docker image (ie:

 The image or path to the images.
 Default is